Travel Guide: Visiting Glen Coe, Scotland in 2026

-This is my guide to visiting the unbelieveably beautiful Glen Coe in Winter, giving you a suggested itinerary of things to do and see from the point of view of a Photographer who loves to capture landscapes and nature photography.
-There is plenty to do and see in Glen Coe and you could really spend days here, but it is also doable in two days, even one at a push.
-So lets get started with visiting Glen Coe…
+This is my guide to visiting Glen Coe in Winter, giving you a suggested itinerary of things to do and see from the point of view of a photographer who loves to capture landscapes and nature photography.
+This is also useful if you aren’t a photographer as it will provide you with lots of ideas for your trip, and I’m sure regardless you will want to capture lots of photographs and document your trip to this truly incredible part of Scotland.
+There is plenty to do and see in Glen Coe and you could really spend days here, but it is also doable in two days, even one at a push if you really committed!
+So, lets get started with visiting Glen Coe…

 Upon driving to Glen Coe our first stop was to the Kingshouse Hotel, this is quite an obvious pit stop to make if you have had a lengthy journey and is certainly one that is worthwhile.
 Kingshouse Hotel is a particularly lovely place to stay as it sits nestled in the valley among mountains and vast moorland.
-There is nothing quite like sitting in their restaurant with a coffee by the fire watching the wild landscape outside.
-I like it so much that I visited several times in 2025 and already in 2026 with my family.
+There is nothing quite like sitting in their cosy restaurant with a coffee by the fire watching the wild landscape outside.
+I like it so much that I visited several times in 2025 and in January 2026 with my family.
+We also hope to visit again in Spring, just for good measure.
 You know it’s good coffee when you’re willing to drive 2.5 hours for it.

-After a hot coffee and some food it’s time to get on the road and start exploring.
+After a hot coffee and a bite to eat, it’s time to get on the road and start exploring.
 There are plenty of nearby notable points to add to your itinerary.
-Having a car would be very helpful for navigating this vast area, though of course you can also hike, we did have our car to drive around to each location.
+Having a car would be hugely advantageous for visiting this vast area, though of course you can also hike, as you may well know the Kingshouse Hotel is a stopping point on the West Highland Way.
+Another way to explore Glen Coe is through an organised tour which will stop at particular locations on a planned itinerary so is another great way to see the area.

-If you take a walk around the grounds surrounding the hotel you may encounter some particularly charming locals that inhabit the area; wild red deer.
+If you take a walk around the grounds surrounding the Kingshouse Hotel you may encounter some particularly charming locals that inhabit the area; wild red deer.
 If you are lucky enough to see any of these majestic creatures wandering the grounds of Kingshouse as they so often do, please, please, PLEASE treat them with the respect they deserve.
 Admire from a safe distance, please don’t tease them with food or try to touch them.
-Watching them from afar is actually a much more special experience as you get to see them as they are without interference from humans.
+Watching them from afar is actually a much more special experience as you get to see them as they are without interference from humans, which is exactly how we should see them.
 They are wild animals, and this is their home, we are the visitors, not the other way around.

 We were very lucky to see wild red deer on our winter trip.
 We observed from a safe distance and it was wonderful to see them together walking around as a family in the snow.
-I could have watched them for hours and feel so grateful to have been graced us with their presence.
+I could have watched them for hours and hours, and feel so grateful to have been graced us with their presence.
 As we stayed back, they did not appear fazed by us and continued on as they normally would.
-This allowed me to capture many beautiful images of them which I am so proud of and thankful to have captured, and it truly makes me want to visit again solely to watch these magnificent animals in the wild.
+We did not approach them, they appeared curious towards us, perhaps looking for food, we did not feed them and stayed at a safe distance admiring them.
+This allowed me to capture many beautiful images of them which I am so proud of and thankful to have captured.
+It truly makes me want to visit this Glen Coe again solely to watch these magnificent animals in the wild.
+Seeing them in the snow was particularly beautiful as the backdrop was just incredible.

 Blackrock Cottage

 Just up to the left on the A82 before the turn to the Kingshouse Hotel, you will find Blackrock Cottage.
 This is used all year round by the Ladies Scottish Climbing Club, after being founded in 1908.
 To this day it has about 120 members and is the oldest climbing club exclusively for women.
 It is a notable place to visit and from a photographers perspective it offers a lot to be desired.
-A simple rustic cottage sitting quietly with a backdrop of Buchaille Etive Mor.
-It’s postcard material for sure.
-See above!
+A simple rustic cottage sitting quietly with a backdrop of Buchaille Etive Mor; a beautiful subject indeed.

 Please note that the car park is private and in constant use by the Ladies Scottish Climbing Club, bear this in mind when choosing your photograph composition and where to stand.
 There are plenty of places to stand without entering the car park or interrupting the ladies using the cottage.

-I personally loved visiting Blackrock Cottage as for me as a photographer it was an image I had wanted to capture for some time.
+I personally loved visiting Blackrock Cottage as for me, as a photographer, it was an image I had wanted to capture for some time, and being able to capture it in the snow, well that is a dream come true.
 Seeing this iconic location in the snow was incredible and I was blessed with the most perfect soft light and a beautiful dusting of snow on the surrounding mountains, and am delighted to have turned this into a fine art photography print.

 Buchaille Etive Mòr

 Buchaille Etive Mòr stands at the eastern entrance to Glen Etive, rising steeply from the floor of Glen Coe.
 Its sharp, almost architectural profile makes it one of the most recognisable mountains in Scotland, and certainly one of the most photographed.
 You will see this very easily from the A82, it appears suddenly with its ridges forming a strong, triangular sillhouette.
 Unlike broader mountain ranges, Buchaille Etive Mòr reads immediately as a single, defined presence in the landscape.
 Although often referred to as a single peak, Buchaille Etive Mòr is a complex mountain with several summits connected by ridges.
 From most viewpoints, however, it presents as one dominant form; a visual anchor at the head of the glen.
-If you are wondering, no I did not climb it, and hats off to those that do because that is one very steep mountain!
+If you are wondering, no I did not climb it nor do I intend to, and hats off to those that do.
+It is an incredibly steep mountain and certainly not for the faint of heart.

-In clear weather this is a surreal experience to stand at the foot of this dramatic mountain, you do feel so small beside it.
+In clear weather, it is a surreal experience to stand at the foot of this dramatic mountain, you do feel so very small beside it.
 The quickly shifting weather in the glen means it can disappear before your eyes just as quickly as you glanced upon it.
 I have myself have stood and watched blue skies turn to a blizzard in only minutes, with the mountain disappearing into the abyss before my very eyes.

 There are three main viewpoints for Buchaille Etive Mòr:

-1. The River Coupall Area (Near the bridge)
+Secondly, The River Coupall area (Near the bridge).

 Wee White Hut

 Further into the Glen you will find The Three Sisters; Beinn Fhada, Gearr Aonach and Aonach Dubh.
 Really, you could not miss them if you tried.
 They rise sharply from the north side of Glen Coe forming one of the most dramatic mountain walls in Scotland.
-The first time I personally laid eyes on them I was overwhelmed at their beauty as well as size.
+The first time I personally laid eyes on them I was overwhelmed by their beauty as well as size.
 They are absolutely huge and incredibly striking.
+Seeing them in snow was beauty and awe beyond imagination.

 You can safely view The Three Sisters of Glen Coe by stopping at the carpark on the A82 and stand outside to marvel at their scale and beauty.
 From here there are paths for walking and hiking.
 If doing so please ensure you have appropriate footwear and supplies with you, and of course, consider the weather conditions.